qtzx06/qtzx06/README.md

   />
 </h2>

 I love connecting with fellow builders, researchers, and **curious minds**.
 Whether you want to brainstorm a project or just geek out about tech, I'm always up for a good conversation.
-Coffee chats, late-night coding sessions, or quick DMs, whatever works for you.
+Coffee chats, coding sessions, or quick DMs, whatever works for you.

 **Research Collaborations** • **Open Source Projects** • **Hackathon Teams** • **Tech Discussions**